DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 ##### Mandatory
 - Specific spells / upgrades.

+##### Triggers
+Triggers define points at which the journal entry conditions can be evaluated.
+These are based on in-game
+- Enter a specific room type
+- Defeat a specific enemy type
+- Defeat a specific area / boss

 ##### Modifiers (Use UObject classes to define these)

 - Reaching certain areas / Reach the end of the game
 - Clear a certain number of Alternate Rooms
 - Acquire a specific upgrade from the upgrade room